Art Windsor–Essex

-Art Windsor-Essex (AWE) (formerly known as the Art Gallery of Windsor) is a not-for-profit art institute in Windsor, Ontario, Canada.
+Art Windsor–Essex (AWE), formerly known as the Art Gallery of Windsor (AGW), is a not-for-profit art institute in Windsor, Ontario, Canada.

 Established in 1943, the gallery has a mandate as a public art space to show significant works of art by local, regional, and national artists.
-Art Windsor-Essex has created, collected, presented, and conserved a collections of Canadian art, and is one of Windsor's most notable cultural reserves.
+Art Windsor-Essex has created, collected, presented, and conserved collections of Canadian and Indigenous art, and is one of Windsor's most notable cultural reserves.

 History

 The Art Gallery of Windsor was originally located in Walkerville's Willistead Manor.
 The distinctive Tudor-Jacobean style building, built by architect Albert Kahn, housed the gallery from 1943 to 1975.
 It was during this period that the Art Gallery of Windsor was incorporated (1944) and developed the foundation of its collection of Canadian art.

 Under the direction of Kenneth Saltmarche the gallery acquired its first collection.
 In 1947, the Art Gallery of Windsor, or as it was known at the time, The Willistead Gallery, also became one of the founding members of The Southern Ontario Gallery Group, later known as the Ontario Association of Art Galleries.

 By 1958, attendance at Willistead Gallery overwhelmed the small space.
 Along with conflict between the Art Association, which controlled the gallery, and the library board from which it grew, the Windsor art movement was in danger of collapse.
 After approaching Windsor City Council to negotiate the situation, the Willistead Art Gallery became an independent institution with its own board of directors.

 However, by 1967, the gallery was in crisis again, and the search for a new home for the gallery began.
-In 1970 it was suggested that the gallery take up residence in the abandoned Carling Brewery warehouse on the waterfront, an appropriately modern setting for a gallery in a manufacturing hub.
-The Art Gallery of Windsor, as it was now known, opened its doors in 1975 and there developed over the span of twenty years one of Ontario's most significant collections of Canadian art.
+In 1970, it was suggested that the gallery take up residence in the abandoned Carling Brewery warehouse on the waterfront, an appropriately modern setting for a gallery in a manufacturing hub.
+The Art Gallery of Windsor, as it was now known, opened its doors in 1975 and there developed over the span of 20 years one of Ontario's most significant collections of Canadian art.